hamedniroomand/html-component-vite/readme.md

 # LiteStack

 A lightweight, modern toolchain for building static websites without the complexity of SPAs or heavy JavaScript frameworks.
-LiteStack combines the best minimal tools - Vite, Handlebars, Alpine.js, and TailwindCSS - to generate clean HTML, CSS, and JavaScript that can easily integrate with any backend system.
+LiteStack combines the best minimal tools - Vite, Handlebars, Alpine.js, and TailwindCSS v4 - to generate clean HTML, CSS, and JavaScript that can easily integrate with any backend system.

 ## Features

 - 📦 **Minimal Dependencies** - No huge frameworks, just what you need
 - 🚀 **Fast Development** - Powered by Vite for lightning-fast builds
 - 🧩 **Component-Based** - Handlebars for templating and component composition
-- 🎨 **TailwindCSS** - Utility-first CSS framework for rapid styling
+- 🎨 **TailwindCSS v4** - Latest version with simplified configuration in CSS
 - ⚡ **Alpine.js** - Lightweight JavaScript for interactive functionality
+- 🌙 **Dark Mode** - Built-in dark mode with system preference detection
 - 📱 **Responsive** - Mobile-friendly layouts out of the box
 - 🔍 **TypeScript Support** - Type checking for better code quality